AustinDecker/BaserowApiWrapper/README.md

 **Note:**
 If unsure about the filters' functionality, use Postman to test them and verify they are filtering the correct rows.
+Refer to your Generated Baserow API docs that are provided for you by Baserow.
+They have example HTTP requests, response structure examples, error code examples, and provide an easy-to-understand layout of how to use their API.
+The BaserowApiWrapper uses this API and it's recommended you refer to both our docs and Baserow’s docs to use the wrapper effectively.